Kartik Aaryan's First Look In 'Pati Patni Aur Woh' Becomes A Meme! View The Hilarious Ones Here

 From Serious To Being Laidback

 Life is all serious during the first year of college and turns upside down when we reach the final year.
-The meme sums it up how Indian students feel during their college days.
+The meme sums up how Indian students feel during their college days.

 |